Updated April 24th, 2018

 - Legitimate interest of the data controller

-It is important to note that all of these six legal bases carry the same legal value, which means that they are self-sufficient and exclusive from one another.
-For businesses in the marketing or digital marketing industry or who collect data for the purposes of marketing, the two legal bases that could be applicable are: (1) unambiguous consent of the individual and (2) legitimate interest of the data controller.
+It is important to note that all of these six bases carry the same value, which means that they are self-sufficient and exclusive from one another.
+For businesses in the marketing or digital marketing industry or who collect data for the purposes of marketing, the two bases that could be applicable are: (1) unambiguous consent of the individual and (2) legitimate interest of the data controller.

 Which of these bases would allow a business to collect personal data in the form of technical identifiers (Cookies, Mobile IDs, etc.)?

 Our view at Criteo is that unambiguous consent is the most applicable basis for our clients and partners who collect personal data including technical identifiers.

 What does it mean to have the “unambiguous consent of the individual”?
 How does it apply to the collection online identifiers like cookies?